leodonethat/leodonethat.github.io/_posts/2023-02-20-visualizing_ethereum_data_with_metabase.md

 # Creating our first dashboard

-Metabase is indeed very intuitive.
-It only takes a few minutes to navigate the interface to create a first chart.
-There are great examples in the [official docs](https://www.metabase.com/learn/getting-started/getting-started).
+Metabase is indeed an intuitive tool that won't take you long to get the hang of.
+With just a few minutes of exploring the interface, you'll be able to create your very first chart.
+For those who want some inspiration, the [official docs](https://www.metabase.com/learn/getting-started/getting-started) have some excellent examples to help you get started.

-In our case, we can follow the steps:
+Here's what we will need to do in our case:
 * Go to the home page
 * Click on `+ New`
 * Select question or sql query
 * Choose the table
-* Select the data fields, filters and summaries
+* Select the relevant fields, filters and summaries

 The last step is Metabase's user interface, the equivalent of a sql query when we choose the `question` option.

 {% include gallery id="gallery2" %}

-With a little playing around we can quickly develop our first Ethereum dashboard! 🚀
+Once you've familiarized yourself with the tool, you'll be able to develop your first Ethereum dashboard in no time! 🚀

 ![metabase_dashboard]({{ site.url }}{{ site.baseurl }}/assets/images/metabase_dashboard.png){:width="100%"}{:.align-center}

-**Note:** in this example we extracted the first million blocks with Airbyte.
-The next step productionizing this data pipeline is to make sure we process data incrementally and are always up to date.
+One thing to keep in mind is that in this particular example, we've extracted only the first million blocks using Airbyte.
+If you're looking to productionize this data pipeline, it's important to ensure that you're processing data incrementally and always staying up to date.